Cobordisms of sutured manifolds and the functoriality of link Floer homology: Link cobordisms

-We would like to associate to a link cobordism $(X,F)$ a balanced cobordism $(W,Z,\xi).$ However, to define the contact structure $\xi,$ we need more structure, namely a set of dividing curves on $F.$ For this, let us recall \cite[Definition 4.1]{tight}.
+We would like to associate to a link cobordism~$(X,F)$ a balanced cobordism $(W,Z,[\xi])$.
+However, to define the contact structure $\xi$, we need more information, namely a set of dividing curves on $F$.
+For this, let us recall the notion of a surface with divides from Honda et al.~\cite[Definition 4.1]{tight}, with the difference that we drop the orientation of the surface.